H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

   Orchestrators such as `master_chat_orchestrator_v9_dgm_complete.py` explicitly encode modes and integration levels.
 The root endpoint returns fields like `status: "dgm_complete_integration_operational"` and `integration_level: "COMPLETE_DGM_WOAH"`, while the `DGMResponse` model includes a `mode` field (`"dgm_complete_integration"`).
 These modes can be used to determine how aggressively certain live cycles run (for example, full DGM/WOAH integration versus emergent passthrough only) and how strictly outputs are filtered before reaching external channels.
 In a more restrictive mode, operators could choose to run only health checks and internal narratives, suppressing external postings or high‑stakes orchestrations.

 - **Safety and security verification**
   Security‑related checks in `VERIFYANDTEST.sh` ensure that documentation and access‑control definitions exist, and that ChromaDB and GIS datasets are present and of expected size.
 These are not merely health checks but also governance safeguards.
-If these verifications fail, operators have evidence to adjust environment variables, disable certain live cycles (such as public narrative posting), or put the system into a maintenance mode until issues are resolved.
+If these verifications fail, operators have evidence to adjust environment variables, disable certain live cycles (such as public narrative posting), or put the system into a maintenance mode until issues are resolved, echoing governance and oversight concerns discussed by Raji et al. (https://arxiv.org/abs/2001.00973).

 - **Adaptive scheduling and gating**
   Observed patterns in heartbeat outputs—such as increasing GIS query latency, frequent `NOT RESPONDING` statuses for certain services, or missing monitoring logs—provide signals for adapting schedules and gating.
 Operators can reduce the frequency of heavy verification runs, temporarily disable autonomous learning (using environment flags like `ENABLE_AUTONOMOUS_LEARNING` in the optimized learner), or adjust model orchestration modes until stability is regained.
-Over time, these adjustments can be formalized into automated policies that use heartbeat metrics as triggers.
+Over time, these adjustments can be formalized into automated policies that use heartbeat metrics as triggers, similar to auto‑scaling and feedback mechanisms in cloud environments (for example, Burns et al., https://azure.microsoft.com/en-us/resources/designing-distributed-systems).

 Through these controls, live cycles remain aligned with safety, governance, and performance goals, rather than running independently of higher‑level constraints.

+---

 ## 28.7 Summary